Holo-Host/bump-dna/README.md

 - print new hash
 - update holochain config file and restart `holochain-conductor.service` for changes to take effect

 > HEADS UP: this script is directly interacting with configuration of holochain conductor.
-HPOS is managing this configuration file for system consistency, therefore if you want to bump dnas you need to switch to `development` profile of HPOS ( see [holo-nixpkgs](https://github.com/Holo-Host/holo-nixpkgs#hpos-profiles))
+HPOS is managing this configuration file for system consistency, therefore if you want to bump dnas you need to enable `development` profile of HPOS and the `overrideConductorConfig` feature ( see [profiles README in holo-nixpkgs](https://github.com/Holo-Host/holo-nixpkgs/tree/develop/modules/profiles))